1. The Medical Ethics Alliance (the Alliance) shall be an independent

-One third of the members of the Council shall retire by rotation in every year, the order of retirement being determined by seniority of membership.
-However, this rule shall not apply during the first three years of the existence of the Alliance, and in the fourth, fifth and sixth years of the existence of the Alliance the order of retirement shall be eligible for re-election.
-For the avoidence of doubt it is declared that the year in which a member was elected to fill a casual vacancy shall not count towards his/her seniority.
+One third of the members of Council shall retire by rotation in every year, the order of retirement being determined by seniority of membership.
+However, this rule shall not apply during the first three years of the existence of the Alliance, and in the fourth, fifth and sixth years of the existence of the Alliance the order of retirement shall be determined alphabetically by surname.
+Retiring members shall be eligible for re-election.
+For the avoidance of doubt it is declared that the year in which a member was elected to fill a casual vacancy shall not count towards his/her seniority.

-Council shall appoint such committees as it thinks fit, and up to 50% of the membership of such committees may be drawn from members not on Couincil.
+Council shall appoint such committees as it thinks fit, and up to 50% of the membership of such committees may be drawn from members not on Council.

 The quorum for both Council and committee meetings shall be one-third of the total membership of the relevant body.